lue-bird/elm-syntax-format/README.md

 Ideas:
   - pre-filter comments per declaration
-  - switch Print to defunctionalized
+  - convert Print to defunctionalized (this will likely make `Print.lineSpread` faster)
   - pre-define prints for static parts like symbols

 ## considering for the future